 - Ask students about their past learning experiences

-- Found out how individual students learn best in order to maximize their learning
+- Get to know how individual students learn best in order to maximize their learning

-- Review various teaching methods, as found in the Teaching Strategies section of this website
+- Experiment with various teaching methods, as found in the Teaching Strategies section of this website

-- Select appropriate teaching method based on the content you will be teaching
+- Select an appropriate teaching method based on the content you will be teaching

 Authors: Mandi Sehgal, MD, Christine Clevenger, Ed.S.